-SProbot highlights sites which have no ownership assigned, or have only a single owner assigned.
+SProbot highlights sites which have no ownership assigned, only a single owner assigned, or have been orphaned from their connected Microsoft 365 group.
 You can then use the Assign admin action to ensure that sufficient ownership is assigned.

 Why should this be reviewed?

 SharePoint and Teams content is only properly managed when the correct ownership is in place.
-A workspace becomes orphaned when its owner leaves and their account is deleted, leaving the Microsoft 365 owners group and/or site owners group empty.
+A workspace becomes orphaned when:

 - Workspaces with no owners run the risk of content becoming stale, and even with sensitive content being inadvertently exposed because there is no one accountable.